maomao853/BC-Multi-Omics-GNN/README.md

 Clone the HiSig repository from [Zheng et al.](https://doi.org/10.1126/science.abf3067) into the root directory and install [R](https://www.r-project.org/).
 Any required data sets should be placed in the `/data` directory.

 ### Mutation/Survival
-To identify clinical hotspots based on mutation and survival pressures using the [cBioPortal OncoPrint](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4160307/) database, run the following code.
+To identify clinical hotspots based on mutation data from [Zheng et al.](https://doi.org/10.1126/science.abf3067) and survival data from [Smith and Sheltzer](https://doi.org/10.1016%2Fj.celrep.2022.110569), run the following code.
 ```
 bash group_lasso_mutation_survival.sh
 ```